Looking for Lunar New Year outfits to give you some inspiration on what to wear this year?

 Of course, you’ll also want to throw on some gold jewelry for extra good luck for the new year.

-You can wear a cheongsam (traditional Chinese dress) if you want, but I think people usually wear a red one for their wedding day.
+You can wear a cheongsam (traditional Chinese dress) if you want, but people usually wear a red one for their wedding day.

 A cheongsam is usually in a similar print to my outfit above!